 How do you fund your startup costs?

 Think about family and friends, too.
-They may be willing to loan or invest to help get your interior decorating business off the ground, but consider the impact on these relationships if things go wrong.
-Business credit cards are an option as well, just be cautious you don’t run up a big debt with no payback plan, as the interest costs can be astronomical.
+They may be willing to loan or invest to help get your interior decorating business off the ground, but consider the impact on these relationships if things go wrong. truth about business credit cards are an option as well, just be cautious you don’t run up a big debt with no payback plan, as the interest costs can be astronomical.

 6. Purchase equipment for your interior decorating business